Part 1: Legislative framework

 Distribution agreements follow the general rules of obligations and agreements, as stipulated by the Portuguese Civil Code.

-The breach of pre-contractual obligations which derive from the general principle of good faith, such as the duty to provide pre-contractual information, can lead to the nullity of the agreement and establish the restitution of any expenses and/or damages caused by the party at fault to the injured party.
+The breach of pre-contractual obligations which derive from the general principle of good faith, such as the duty to provide pre-contractual information, can ultimately determine the invalidity of the agreement and give rise to an obligation of compensation for damages that includes, amongst others, the restitution of any expenses and/or damages caused by the party at fault to the injured party.

-As regards subscription agreements, any clause that is not communicated adequately and/or sufficiently in advance must be excluded from the agreement.
+As regards standard terms agreements, any clause that is not communicated adequately and/or sufficiently in advance, as per Art.
+5 and 6 of the applicable law (DL 446/85) is excluded from the agreement.
 Any clause which infringes good faith obligations is prohibited.

 Q7.
 Can a party be held liable if it terminates the pre-contractual negotiations?